-- Students are not eligible for a SAP appeal while on Academic Suspension, as determined by the Standards for Academic Standing (SAS) review committee. - A student with extenuating circumstances may appeal the denial of student financial assistance by submitting a SAP Appeal Form within five (5) business days from the day the Notice of SAP Suspension was sent.
-For example, if the failure notice was sent on a Tuesday, the student has until the following Tuesday to submit the SAP Appeal Form.
-The appeal must be made in writing, addressed to the Satisfactory Academic Progress Committee and include the following documentation: - Completed Satisfactory Academic Progress (SAP) Appeal Form. - A letter written and signed by the student describing why the student has failed SAP and what has changed that will allow the student to successfully meet SAP in the future. - A physician's note if the appeal is based on medical circumstances.
-In accordance with HIPAA privacy rules, documentation should never include medical records or copies of prescriptions. - Additional supportive documents, if appropriate. - An academic plan must also be included with the appeal. - Extenuating Circumstances (timeframe must be within either the warning or suspension semester) - Death of an immediate family member - Major medical issue (i.e. requires hospitalization) experienced by the student or an immediate family member of the student - Domestic Violence - Involuntary call to active military duty - Documented learning disability - Late appeals will not be accepted - Extenuating circumstance must be during the timeframe of warning or suspension semester. - Only one approved appeal per each level of education will be allowed.
+Students are not eligible for a SAP appeal while on Academic Suspension, as determined by the Standards for Academic Standing (SAS) review committee.

+- A student with extenuating circumstances may appeal the denial of student financial assistance by submitting a SAP Appeal Form.
+It is recommended that this form be submitted within five (5) business days from the day the Notice of SAP Suspension was sent.
+For example, if the failure notice was sent on a Tuesday, the student should submit the SAP Appeal Form by the following Tuesday.
+Late appeals may be considered, but the student cannot receive financial aid for the next session of enrollment until a successful appeal is confirmed by the SAP Committee. - The appeal must be made in writing, addressed to the Satisfactory Academic Progress Committee and include the following documentation: - Completed Satisfactory Academic Progress (SAP) Appeal Form. - A letter written and signed by the student describing why the student has failed SAP and what has changed that will allow the student to successfully meet SAP in the future. - A physician's note if the appeal is based on medical circumstances.
+In accordance with HIPAA privacy rules, documentation should never include medical records or copies of prescriptions. - Additional supportive documents, if appropriate. - An academic plan must also be included with the appeal. - Extenuating Circumstances (timeframe must be within either the warning or suspension semester) - Death of an immediate family member - Major medical issue (i.e. requires hospitalization) experienced by the student or an immediate family member of the student - Domestic Violence - Involuntary call to active military duty - Documented learning disability - Extenuating circumstances must have occurred during the timeframe of the warning or suspension semester. - Only one approved appeal per each level of education will be allowed.
 (One for undergraduate and one for graduate level).
 Additional appeals may be reviewed for special circumstances (ex. multiple military deployments).